lucas-althoff/lucas-althoff.github.io/_pages/about.md

 At present I am working on a doctoral thesis in the research area of Computer Vision, specifically Saliency Prediction on 360° Videos.
 Applied technologies like Virtual Reality and Machine Learning are some of the possible interesting applications of my work.

 I am also working in a research project [PES360](https://lucas-althoff.github.io/portfolio/pes360) about editing technics to improve 360° videos streaming, which are related directly to my thesis work.

-Please refer to my [CV](https://lucas-althoff.github.io/cv/), or my socialmedias, if you have interest to make some fruitful colab.
+Please refer to my [CV](https://lucas-althoff.github.io/cv/), my (publications)[https://lucas-althoff.github.io/publications/] or one of my social medias if you have interest to make some fruitful colab.
 Get in touch via e-mail for professional and academic proposes, as well as, for research and development collaborations.

 Research Interest